 Won’t Stop You From Storing Fat

-Now that we’ve seen their similarities, let’s now focus on their main difference.
-The main difference lies in the procedure and what they use to elicit a reaction to the fat cells.
+Now that we’ve seen their similarities, let’s now focus on the main differences between coolsculpting and ultrasonic liposuction.
+The main difference lies in the procedure and what they use to trigger a reaction to the fat cells.

 With coolsculpting, cold temperatures are used to initiate a reaction with the fat cells.
 The cold temperatures will freeze the fat cells and damage them.
 Once they are damaged, the other cells will work on them to remove them from the body.
 In this procedure, the fat cells are removed.

-The body has a certain number of fat cells and the body doesn’t build more fat cells, they just expand in size when more fat is stored in them.
-With the absence of fat cells in specific areas that were treated, fattening of that area is reduced.
+The body has a certain number of fat cells and does not build more.
+The cells just expand in size when more fat is stored in them.
+With the absence of fat cells in specific areas that were treated, the fattening of that area is reduced.

 However, if there is more fat to be stored, the body will choose other areas where there are still fat cells and expand them as it fills them up with fat.

 With ultrasonic cavitation, low-frequency ultrasonic waves are used on the fat cells.
-Unlike coolsculpting that damages the fat cells themselves, the ultrasonic waves only liquefy the fat inside the cells.
+Unlike coolsculpting which damages the fat cells themselves, the ultrasonic waves only liquefy the fat inside the cells.

 When that happens, the liquified fat is released into the bloodstream and disposed of by the lymphatic system.